Singapore airspace to be restricted during Trump-Kim summit

 All aircraft arriving into Singapore Changi Airport will be required to reduce speed and face some restrictions on runway use "for reasons of national security," the notice said.

+As part of its preparations for the summit, Singapore has designated certain parts of city as “special event areas” for Jun 10 to 14.
+These include the central region, which is home to its foreign ministry, the US embassy and several hotels, and Sentosa Island in the south, where the summit is scheduled to take place.

+Items such as remotely piloted aircraft and public address systems will be prohibited in these areas throughout this period.

-The Changi Airport could not immediately confirm the details of the notice.
+Changi Airport and the Civil Aviation Authority of Singapore could not immediately confirm the details of the airspace restriction notice.